Ayushi29-hash/FingerSpell-ASL/README.md

 # FingerSpell-ASL

 The CNN is trained on a custom dataset containing alphabets A-Y (excluding J) of American Sign Language using tensorflow and keras.
-The images are captured and pre-processed using OpenCV.ML model is connected to the front end using flask.
+The images are captured and pre-processed using OpenCV.
+ML model is connected to the front end using flask.

 ## Usage